This article applies to: ✔️ .NET Core 2.1 SDK and later versions

 Enables data collector for the test run.
 For more information, see Monitor and analyze test run.

-Enables diagnostic mode for the test platform and write diagnostic messages to the specified file.
+Enables diagnostic mode for the test platform and writes diagnostic messages to the specified file and to files next to it.
+The process that is logging the messages determines which files are created, such as

 Filters out tests in the current project using the given expression.
 For more information, see the Filter option details section.
 For more information and examples on how to use selective unit test filtering, see Running selective unit tests.

 Doesn't build the test project before running it.
-It also implicit sets the
+It also implicitly sets the -

 Doesn't execute an implicit restore when running the command.

-List all of the discovered tests in the current project.
+List the discovered tests instead of running the tests.

 Sets the verbosity level of the command.
 Allowed values are